odoo/documentation/content/developer/tutorials.rst

       :tag: Beginner
       :large:

-      Learn everything you need to know about the JavaScript framework of Odoo.
-This tutorial will teach you how to build custom components and views, give life to your application, and even re-introduce the kitten mode.
+      Learn the basics of the JavaScript framework of Odoo.
+This tutorial will teach you how to work with Owl components and introduce the basic principles underlying the Odoo JavaScript codebase.

+   .. card:: Master the Odoo Web Framework
+      :target: tutorials/master_odoo_web_framework
+      :tag: Advanced

+      Become an expert in the Odoo Web Framework.
+A large variety of features are covered such as fields, views, and even the kitten mode.

    .. card:: Define module data
       :target: tutorials/define_module_data